ekabaeu/Medical-Chatbot-with-AI/README.md

 - **Enhanced Medical Context**: During the analysis stage (Stage 2), the chatbot extracts relevant medical terms from the patient's initial complaint and queries the ICD-11 database for related information.
 - **Improved Diagnostic Accuracy**: The ICD-11 context is provided to the AI model, helping it make more informed diagnostic recommendations.
 - **Standardized Medical Terminology**: All medical terms are referenced against the WHO's official ICD-11 classification system.
+- **Lab Results Context**: When processing laboratory results, ICD-11 context is retrieved for identified medical terms to enhance the analysis.

 ### How It Works